4817 Butler Road Glyndon, MD 21071

 What is a fear of the dentist called?

-Fear of dentists, is a condition that may also be known as dentophobia.
-A person with dentophobia may experience severe anxiety at the idea of visiting the dentist or once physically present at an appointment.
+Fear of dentists is a condition that may also be known as dentophobia.
+A person with dentophobia may experience severe anxiety at the idea of visiting the dentist or being physically present at an appointment.

 What can I take for anxiety before a dental procedure?

-Anti-anxiety medications may be prescribed by your dentist to take up to one hour prior to your appointment.
+Your dentist may prescribe anti-anxiety medications for you to take up to one hour before your appointment.
 Also, nitrous oxide (also known as “laughing gas”), a conscious anesthetic that can ease anxiety, may be suggested for your procedure.

 The only true sleep dentistry option is general anesthesia.
-Patients who receive general anesthesia are fully asleep throughout the course of their procedure.
-This ensures complete relaxation and comfort throughout any type of oral surgery.
+Patients who receive general anesthesia are fully asleep throughout their procedure, ensuring complete relaxation and comfort during any type of oral surgery.

 Is it common to be nervous before a root canal?